 3. Set Up a Direct Debit For a Separate ‘Family Holiday Account’

 I have set up a direct debit with my bank for things like rates and electricity – so I’m not stung with a huge amount when the actual bill arrives.
 This same logic can be used to save for a holiday.
 Just open a separate account – and set up a direct debit for say $50/fortnight, or whatever you want to put aside – and don’t touch it!
 You’ll find that it very quickly adds up.
 And if you are really good and add any tax refunds or monetary gains during the year, you’ll be able to afford a great holiday!

-Alternatively, download an app called Acorns.
-It will ’round up to the nearest dollar’ any purchases you make during the year, and will invest them in the stock market for you.
+Alternatively, download an app called Raiz.
+It will ’round up to the nearest dollar’ any purchases you make during the year and will invest them in the stock market for you.
 You can pull your money out at any time.
-The thing I love most about Acorns is that you can also specify an amount to be dedicated from your bank account daily, and put into the investment account.
-I stopped drinking fancy coffee and instead put that daily $4.50 into my Acorns account and it is adding up pretty fast.
+The thing I love most about Raiz is that you can also specify an amount to be dedicated from your bank account daily, and put it into the investment account.
+I stopped drinking fancy coffee and instead put that daily $4.50 into my Raiz account and it is adding up pretty fast.
 Well worth a look into!

 4. Using Holiday Deal Sites for Cheap Deals

 There are SO MANY holiday deal sites now in Australia that it is mind-boggling.
 Pretty much all through the year, they have different specials that allow you to save big on your potential holiday.
 If you’re really keen, sign up to a couple, or simply keep an eye on them, and watch for sales to book.
 You’d want to be pretty flexible to make the most of these deals, in terms of location and timing, but if you are, you can really save a bucket!